 In the graph above, the shortest path from A to E is A -> C -> B -> E with a total weight of 2+1+3=6.
 The path A -> B -> E has weight 4+3=7, and A -> C -> D -> E has weight 2+1+5=8.

-For finding the shortest path in weighted graphs where all edge weights are non-negative, Dijkstra's algorithm is a cornerstone technique.
+For finding the shortest path in weighted graphs where all edge weights are non-negative, Dijkstra's algorithm is a foundation technique.
 It finds the shortest paths from a single source node to all other nodes in the graph.

 The core idea behind Dijkstra's is to maintain a set of visited nodes (for which the shortest path from the source is known) and tentatively calculated distances to unvisited nodes.
 It iteratively selects the unvisited node with the smallest tentative distance, marks it as visited, and updates the tentative distances of its unvisited neighbors.
 This process relies heavily on a priority queue (often implemented using a heap, as discussed in Chapter 5) to efficiently retrieve the unvisited node with the minimum distance.